 Grade 2B doesn't fully exceed the natural limitations of soft lead and is still a bit fuzzy.
 Choosing the right pen for writing or drawing is just as important as selecting a lead grade.
 Writers can fine-tune the darkness of their lines by increasing or decreasing the hardness of lead, while an artist can use the full range of lead grades to achieve different effects.
 Whether it's wooden pencils, mechanical pencils, or lead holders, lead quality is an important consideration for writers and artists alike.

 Every pencil, whether a mechanical pencil or a wooden pencil, has a tip and each lead has a grade.
 But what grade of lead should you use?
 What is the best option for a test?
 What is best for art?
 How about taking notes?
-Much of choosing a pen's lead grade will depend on individual preferences, but here's a guide that can help by providing you with a starting point.
+Much of choosing a pen's lead grade will depend on individual preferences, but here's an expert guide that can help by providing you with a starting point.
 Today, most pencils that use an HB system and lead ratings are designated with a combination of numbers and letters.